ethanldfoster/MTRX2700-CLab-Group4/Minutes.md

 Apologies:

+#### Meeting Purpose
-Meeting Purpose: Meeting each other, establishing git repository, discuss a plan of attack for the assignment.
+Meeting each other, establishing git repository, discuss a plan of attack for the assignment.
 Work on splitting up the assignment into even bits.

+#### Previous Actions
-Previous Actions: Nul
+Nul

+#### Regular Items
-Regular Items: Nul
+Nul

+#### New Items
-New Items: Inviting all members to repository, making a model for the assignment
+Inviting all members to repository, making a model for the assignment

 Next Meeting: 6/4/2022 (Lab time)

-Week 7 Lab Minutes
+## Week 7 Lab Minutes
 23/2/2022